saurabh-hirani/saurabh-hirani.github.io/_posts/2017-08-02-terraform-makefile.md

 <br>

-This way I don't create a very granular directory structure (each component in its own directory) and also limit the coupling (I shouldn't worry about changing VPC when I want to mess around with the app).

 The variable info is spread across 3 files when we are creating infra in ```stage/app/```  or ```stage/base/```:

 | Variable file          | Example vars |